jeevankumar812/DSA-Practice---Jeevan/README.md

-# 📚✨ DSA Problems by Jeevan Kumar
+# 📚✨ DSA Practices by K Jeevan Kumar

 Welcome to my curated collection of **Data Structures and Algorithms** problems solved in various formats (code, concepts, and patterns).
 This repository helps me master DSA topic by topic with clean code